-A disruption in our supply chain could adversely affect its profitability.
+A disruption in our supply chain could adversely affect our profitability.

 Most of our products for North American distribution are shipped to us via ocean freight carriers to ports primarily on the west coast of North America.
-Our reliance on ocean freight transportation for the delivery of our inventory exposes us to various inherent risks, including port congestion, severe weather conditions, natural disasters, and terrorism, any of which could result in delivery delays and inefficiencies, increased costs and disruption of business.
-In 2021, our supply chain was disrupted by congestion throughout the supply chain, domestic port and warehousing delays, and container shortages, resulting in us incurring premium freight charges on a portion of our imports.
-In addition to these factors, global inflation has also contributed to already higher incremental freight costs.
-Severe disruptions of the supply chain may force us to use more expensive methods to ship our products, and we may not be able to meet our customers' delivery requirements which may result in the loss of sales.
+Our reliance on ocean freight transportation for the delivery of our inventory exposes us to various inherent risks, including port congestion, severe weather conditions, labor issues, natural disasters, and terrorism, any of which could result in delivery delays and inefficiencies, increased costs and disruption of business.
+In 2021 and in the first half of 2022, our supply chain was disrupted by congestion throughout the supply chain, domestic port and warehousing delays, and container shortages, resulting in us incurring premium freight charges on a portion of our imports.
+In addition to these factors, global inflation has contributed to already higher incremental freight costs.
+Severe disruptions of the supply chain may force us to use more expensive methods to ship our products, and we may not be able to meet our customers' delivery requirements, which may result in the loss of sales.